Are Insecticidal Seed Treatments and In-Furrow Insecticides Worth It in Corn?

 Are insecticidal seed treatments and in-furrow insecticides worth it in corn?
 Our evidence from North Carolina is mixed.
 The reason for this is that we cannot always predict when soil-dwelling insect pests will feed on corn and we don’t have great data sets to answer the question.
 So how can you go about deciding what to do?

 All corn will come with some base-rate of insecticidal seed treatment, which will very likely be a neonicotinoid-class insecticide.
 We recently analyzed a data set from the highest-yielding corn farmers in the state.
-Our analysis was inconclusive as to whether or not insecticidal seed treatments were valuable (publication here).
+Our analysis was inconclusive as to whether or not insecticidal seed treatments were valuable (Crop Protection publication).
 But these high-yielding fields likely had low insect pressure to begin with.

 Other locally important pests, including sugarcane beetle (sporadic in the Piedmont) and billbugs (Blacklands), are best managed with Poncho 1250.
 Blackland growers between the Albemarle and Pamlico Sounds should note that the efficacy of Poncho for billbugs has been declining over time.
 We don’t have a good labeled insecticidal remedy to solve this issue yet.

 Note that a new product has recently entered the marketplace- Lumivia.
 This product is unique in that it is a new active ingredient (chlorantraniliprole, belonging to the diamide class of insecticides) paired with Cruiser 250.
 It works well for the grub and wireworm complex and is moderately effective for billbugs.

 Bifenthrin in-furrow has been increasing in popularity.
 It can provide a good replacement for a seed treatment for the grub and wireworm complex.
 It is also could provide some resistance management benefit, since it is a pyrethroid and not a neonicotinoid.